- Eligibility for Medicaid (AHCCCS) in Arizona

 - The Trump administration approved a work requirement for Medicaid expansion and elimination of retroactive Medicaid coverage.

-- Arizona had planned to phase in the work requirement starting in the fall of 2020 but has decided to indefinitely postpone implementation amid legal challenges to work requirements in other states.
+- Arizona had planned to phase in the work requirement starting in the fall of 2020, but indefinitely postpone implementation amid legal challenges to work requirements in other states.

 of Federal Poverty Level